patrickszczesny/Play-In-Flash/README.md

 1.2

 ## To be add
-Secound widget with one button play/stop to make it asap.
+Second widget with one button play/stop to make it asap.

-## Informations
+## Information's
-This app is only for education useged.
+This app is only for education usage.
 All rights reversed to the artists.